Updated for 2024 evaluation standards!

 - Document the workflow for sending a PCB to a board house

 - Document your work to the group work page and reflect on your individual page what you learned

-- Described the process of milling, stuffing, de-bugging and programming
+- Described the process of tool-path generation, milling, stuffing, de-bugging and programming

 - Demonstrate correct workflows and identify areas for improvement if required